hnlearndev/blog/README.md

 ### 🌐 Frontend (Leptos)

-The implementation is  obtained from cargo-leptos axum template.
-For more detail, please follow the the [instruction](https://github.com/leptos-rs/start-axum).
+The implementation is obtained from cargo-leptos Axum template.
+For more detail, please follow the [instruction](https://github.com/leptos-rs/start-axum).

 ```text
 src/